 In this way, you can allocate your workforce optimally.

-The ultimate goal is to deliver a project that fully satisfies your client while meeting deadlines.
-To achieve this, it is essential to involve your client from the scoping phase and throughout the execution of the project.
+The supreme objective is to succeed in delivering a project that perfectly satisfies your client while respecting the expected deadlines.
+One of the main factors in achieving this is to involve your client from the scoping phase, and throughout the execution of the project.

-You must also be able to keep your leadership team constantly informed of the progress and status of all your projects, to enable them to manage the company as effectively as possible.
+Likewise, you must also be constantly in a position to inform your management of the progress and status of all your projects, in order to enable them to better manage the company.

-We have created two tools to help you achieve these goals.
+We've created two tools to help you reach these goals.

 Start now with an effective project flash report solution

-While reporting is essential to the smooth running of a project, it is too often neglected - mainly because it requires a lot of time.
-This is why you can automatically generate flash reports with AirSaas.
-Exportable in PDF or PowerPoint format, they allow you to communicate your progress to all parties involved in your projects.
+While reporting is essential for the smooth running of a project, it is too often neglected, in particular because it requires a lot of time.
+That's why we offer you the possibility to automatically generate flash reports.
+Exportable in PDF or PowerPoint format, they allow you to communicate your progress to all the parties involved in your projects.

-The flash report consists of two slides: one summarizes all the scoping information, while the other contains all the information necessary for the successful execution of the project.
+The flash report is composed of two slides: one summarizes all the framing information, while the other contains all the information necessary for the successful execution of the project.

-The chances of a project's success increase when its stakeholders are confident in its execution.
-We have created an anonymous survey tool to help you gauge the level of confidence that each party has in your projects.
-This will enable you to react in time to avoid delivering a product that falls far short of your client's expectations.
+The chances of a project's success increase when its stakeholders have confidence in its execution.
+We created an anonymous survey tool so that you can know how confident each party is in your projects.
+In this way, you will have the ability to react in time in order to avoid delivering a product that is too far from your customer's expectations.

-You can send this survey to everyone involved in your project in less than a minute.
-Regularly polling their level of confidence will enable you to ensure a result that lives up to everyone's expectations.
+You can send this survey to everyone involved in your project in under a minute.
+Regularly assessing their level of trust will allow you to ensure a result that meets everyone's expectations.

-As digital technology develops, IT departments are increasingly being given tasks that affect the core business of their company: IT is now considered one of the key factors in value creation.
+As digital technology develops, CIOs are more and more likely to be given missions that touch on the heart of their company's business: the information system is now considered to be one of the key factors in creating value.

 If an IT department wants to support the growth of its company, it has to manage the execution of its projects in the best possible way.
 And it is precisely here that the project management dashboard quickly becomes essential for effective management of an IT department.